José de la Riva Agüero: Contact with San Martín

-Even in such conflict, Riva Agüero continued laboring for the cause of independence, convincing many officers to desert the royal troops.
+Even in such conflict Riva Agüero continued laboring for the cause of independence, convincing many officers to desert the royal troops.
 Indeed, he was one of those who influenced over Numancia Battalion's celebrated change to the patriot ranks.
 Similarly, he promoted the guerrilla organization to sever accesses in Lima.
 He also helped to produce the schism and disagreement among the Spanish generals themselves and help to infiltrate the royal army with double agents.

+Personal life

+In 1826 Riva-Aguero married Princess Caroline-Arnoldine-Irénée de Looz-Corswarem at Wolvendael Castel, near Brussels.
+Princess Caroline was a daughter of Charles, Duke of Looz-Corswarem, a member of the former reigning house of the Principality of Rheina-Wolbeck which was later integrated into the Belgian nobility.
+The couple had five children: